Indiana State Road 121: Southern segment

 The southern segment of SR 121 begins at US 52 and heads north as a rural two-lane curvy highway.
-The highway passes through most farmland and enters the town of Laurel, making a few sharp curves.
+The highway passes through mostly farmland and enters the town of Laurel, making a few sharp curves.
 The route passes through residential properties through town and makes another set of sharp curves leaving town.
 The highway heads northeast towards Connersville, on the way passing through farmland.
 The route enters Connersville from the southwest concurrent with Grand Avenue.
 The highway passes through residential and commercial properties, before ending at SR 44.

 Northern segment

 The northern segment of SR 121 begins at an intersection between US 27 and SR 227, just north of downtown Richmond.
 SR 121 heads east concurrent with SR 227, on North J Street.
-The two state roads leaves J Street for Middleboro Pike and heads northeast.
+The two state roads leave J Street for Middleboro Pike and head northeast.
 The concurrent with SR 227 ends when SR 121 turns east onto New Paris Pike.
-The highway heads mostly east towards New Paris, Ohio and crosses over Interstate 70 on the way.
+The highway heads mostly east towards New Paris, Ohio, and crosses over Interstate 70 on the way.
 SR 121 ends at the Ohio state line and becomes Ohio State Route 121.